mightymax/prefix-to-namespace/README.md

 # Turtle/TriG autocompleter extension for Visual Studio Code

-Extension that provides some autocomplete for Turtle and TriG files.
+Extension that provides autocomplete for Turtle and TriG files.

 ## Features